Abbott-2010-69/quantum-pong/README.md

 # quantum-pong
-This repo is for my implementation of pong which try to add subject matter from quantum physics
+This repo is for my implementation of pong which tries to add subject matter from quantum physics